 Talking Bad About Your Spouse

 Are you husband bashing without realizing it?
 It’s an easy trap to fall into and today we’re sharing really good reasons why you need to stop!
 In short, talking negatively about your spouse harms your relationship whether you realize it or not.
 So keep reading to understand why it’s incredibly harmful to talk bad about your spouse!

 What is Talking Bad or Man-Bashing and Why It Needs to Stop

-And here’s the thing – I don’t think most women even realize that they are doing it!
+And here’s the thing, I don’t think most women even realize that they are doing it!
 I think often wives are just trying to be funny and think they’re making a harmless joke.
 But the truth is, whenever you are talking bad about someone, the effects go much deeper than you may realize.

 I remember watching Mary Poppins as a little girl and laughing at the line in the Sister Suffragette song, “Though we adore men individually, we agree that as a group they’re rather stuuupid!”
 My brother was offended by the line and I thought it was hilarious.
 But then my mom did something that stuck with me.
 She paused the movie and taught me something important.

 Husband-bashing affects YOU!
 Even if you put your husband’s feelings aside, the truth is that husband bashing is hurting you!
 You know what they say, “You find what you look for!”
 If you’re always looking for the negative, you will find the negative!
 If you’re looking for the positive, you will find the positive!
 And a negative mind will never give you a positive life.

 Husband-bashing affects what your husband thinks about himself!
-I think it goes without saying that husband bashing hurts your husband, but have you ever really thought about it?
+I think it goes without saying that talking bad about someone has negative effects, but have you ever really thought about it?
 I remember my aunt telling me once, “One of your most important roles as a wife is to be the guardian of your husband’s self-esteem.
 And vice versa.”

-This quote from Jeffrey R. Holland puts it nicely, “Life is tough enough without the person who is supposed to love you leading the assault on your self-esteem, your sense of dignity, your confidence, and your joy.
+This quote from Jeffrey R. Holland puts it nicely.
+“Life is tough enough without the person who is supposed to love you leading the assault on your self-esteem, your sense of dignity, your confidence, and your joy.
 In this person’s care, you deserve to feel physically safe and emotionally secure.”

 Think back to when you first started dating and ask yourself, “Would I have said or done this at the beginning of our relationship?”